wandb/docs/docs/guides/track/log/log-models.md

 The path can be a local file, directory, or [reference URI](../../artifacts/track-external-files.md#amazon-s3--gcs--azure-blob-storage-references) to an external bucket such as `s3://bucket/path`.

+See [`log_model`](../../../ref/python/run.md#logmodel) in the API Reference guide for more information on possible parameters and return type.

 <details>

 <summary>Example: Log a model to a run</summary>